mezzio/mezzio/docs/book/reference/migration/to-v2.md

-This specification, which is being developed as the basis of [PSR-15](https://github.com/php-fig/fig-standards/tree/master/proposed/http-middleware), defines what is known as _lambda_ or _single-pass_ middleware, vs the _double-pass_ middleware traditionally used by Stratigility and Expressive.
+This specification, which is being developed as the basis of [PSR-15](https://github.com/php-fig/fig-standards/tree/master/proposed/http-middleware), defines what is known as _lambda_ or _single-pass_ middleware, vs the _double-pass_ middleware traditionally used by Stratigility and Mezzio.

 Double-pass refers to the fact that two arguments are passed to the delegation function `$next`: the request and response.
 Lambda or single-pass middleware